silviogutierrez/reactivated/website/server/docs/concepts.md

 };
 ```

-You'll notice this will work with our without JavaScript enabled.
+You'll notice this will work with or without JavaScript enabled.
 Moreover, data is
 reloaded with a single request.

 You can use our [setup script](/documentation/get-started/) to try out the full example